 Once everyone was done, Robertson said, Regina turned to her and uttered a chilling threat.

 “I’m going to teach you some respect for your body,” the nun said, according to Robertson.

-Regina forced the preteen girl into a shower, marched off to a supply closet and returned with a brown bottle of Lysol with black and red writing on it, Robertson said.
+Regina forced the preteen girl into a shower, marched off to a supply closet, and returned with a brown bottle of Lysol with black and red writing on it, Robertson said.

-“She poured some on a cloth and she scrubbed my face and my eyes, up my nose and in my mouth,” Robertson said.
+“She poured some on a cloth and she scrubbed my face and my eyes, up to my nose and in my mouth,” Robertson said.
 “Then she soaped it up again and shoved it inside me.”

 Robertson said Sister Regina violated her a second time after an incident that 60 years later she still struggles to describe without breaking down in tears.

 THE MAINTENANCE MAN